How to Schedule Social Media Posts Effectively

 There are also many different types of tools – enterprise ones, research ones, engagement ones, basic ones and so on.
 Many of them crossover, within the industry and also into other markets such as the social CRM market.

-Here’s some resources that do a good job of listing some of the many, many tools out there (note that some of these may have out-of-date information now – it’s a fast changing market – but they should give you a good idea of the tools available):
+Here’s our research on social media monitoring tools does a good job of listing some of the many, many tools out there (note that some of these may have out-of-date information now – it’s a fast changing market – but they should give you a good idea of the tools available)

 But which monitoring tool is best?